|Library Air Force Sexual Assault Prevention and Response

-ANSWER: For the purpose of this Directive and SAPR awareness training and education, the term "sexual assault" is defined as intentional sexual contact, characterized by use of force, threats, intimidation, abuse of authority, or when the victim does not or cannot consent.
-Sexual assault includes rape, forcible sodomy (oral or anal sex), and other unwanted sexual contact that is aggravated, abusive, or wrongful (to include unwanted and inappropriate sexual contact), or attempts to commit these acts.
+ANSWER: For the purpose of this Directive and SAPR awareness training and education, the term "sexual assault" is defined as intentional sexual contact characterized by use of force, threats, intimidation, or abuse of authority or when the victim does not or cannot consent.
+The term includes a broad category of sexual offenses consisting of the following specific UCMJ offenses: rape, sexual assault, aggravated sexual contact, abusive sexual contact, forcible sodomy (forced oral or anal sex), or attempts to commit these acts.

 QUESTION: What are "other sex related offenses"?

-ANSWER: Other sex-related offenses are defined as all other sexual acts or acts in violation of the Uniform Code of Military Justice that do not meet the above definition of sexual assault or the definition of sexual harassment in AFI 36-6001.
+ANSWER: Other sex-related offenses are defined as all other sexual acts or acts in violation of the Uniform Code of Military Justice that do not meet the above definition of sexual assault or the definition of sexual harassment in DOD Instruction 6495.02.

 QUESTION: What is the definition of "victim"?

-ANSWER: Per DoD 6495.01 Change 1, a victim is a person who alleges direct physical, emotional, or pecuniary harm as a result of the commission of a sexual assault or other crime of interpersonal violence and who has a connection with the installation.
-If the victim is incompetent or incapacitated, the term "victim" includes one of the following (in order of preference): spouse, legal guardian, parent, child, sibling, another family member, or another person designated by a court.
+ANSWER: Per DOD 6495.01 Change 1, a victim is a person who alleges direct physical, emotional, or pecuniary harm as a result of the commission of a sexual assault or other crime of interpersonal violence and who has a connection with the installation.
+If the victim is incompetent or incapacitated, the term "victim" includes one of the following (in order of preference): spouse, same sex domestic partner, legal guardian, parent, child, sibling, another family member, or another person designated by a court.
 Victims will be eligible for and provided services by the Air Force consistent with their legal status.
 The services contemplated range from referral to the appropriate civilian or foreign agency to the provision of all services available to an active duty member.
-Nothing in this policy shall be construed to authorize or require the provision of specific services (such as medical care or therapeutic counseling) unless the victim has an independent entitlement to such services under relevant statutes or Department of Defense directives.
+Nothing in this policy shall be construed to authorize or require the provision of specific services (such as medical care or therapeutic counseling) unless the victim has an independent entitlement to such services under relevant statutes or DOD directives.

 QUESTION: What is the role of the installation commander?